Creative-Coding-The-Hard-Way/FunWithGeometry/examples/e0/README.md

-# Renderers
+# Hello Segments

-This example renderes a multisampled triangle to the screen.
+This demo lets the user create line-segments and visualize their intersections!

+Note: Intersection testing is done brute-force and will become exceptionally
+      slow when there are an abundance of segments on the screen.

 ## Usage